-Judy Holliday was an American actress who died from cancer at a tragically young age but who achieved major stardom in Hollywood winning the Academy Award for Best Actress in 1951 and who also was a well respected and popular performer on stage, radio and television.
-It is ironic that although she achieved fame by playing classic dumb blonde characters, she was in reality a highly intelligent woman with an IQ of 172 - well above the level of genius (Einstein was 160!).
+It is ironic that although she achieved fame by brilliantly playing classic dumb blonde characters, she was in reality a highly intelligent woman with an IQ of 172 - well above the level of genius (Einstein was 160!).

-Comden and Green went on to become the successful screen and songwriting team and Hammer became movie character actor.
-All four apeared briefly as "The Revuers" in the movie musical 'Greenwich Village' which was released in 1944 and Judy, by now renamed Judy Holliday, had a small talking part in 'Something for the Boys' and 'Winged Victory' in the same year, but she too then returned to New York when Fox decided not to pick up her option.
+Comden and Green went on to become the successful screen and song writing team and Hammer became a movie character actor.
+All four appeared briefly as "The Revuers" in the movie musical 'Greenwich Village' which was released in 1944 and Judy, who by now had changed her name to Judy Holliday, had a small talking part in 'Something for the Boys' and 'Winged Victory' in the same year, but she too, then returned to New York when Fox decided not to pick up her option.

-During the run, in January, 1948, she married David Oppenheim, a clarinetist with the New York City Symphony Orchestra.
+During the run, in January, 1948, she married David Oppenheim, a clarinettist with the New York City Symphony Orchestra.
 They would divorce in March 1957.

-'Born Yesterday', released in December 1950, was the first film in a new seven-year contract which Judy signed with Columbia, and her superb performance reprising he stage role as 'Billie' Dawn, was recognised when in 1951 she won the first Golden Globe Award for Best Actress and also the Best Actress Academy Award, an outstanding achievement in a year whose nominations included Bette Davis in 'All About Eve' and Gloria Swanson in 'Sunset Boulevard'.
+Hollywood Star'Born Yesterday', released in December 1950, was the first film in a new seven-year contract which Judy signed with Columbia, and her superb performance reprising her stage role as 'Billie' Dawn, was recognised when in 1951 she won the first Golden Globe Award for Best Actress and also the Best Actress Academy Award, an outstanding achievement in a year whose nominations included Bette Davis in 'All About Eve' and Gloria Swanson in 'Sunset Boulevard'.

-Judy was now one of Hollywood's top stars and continued her successes with 'The Marrying Kind' in 1952 and after a break to give birth to her son, she made two outstanding films which came out in 1954, both co-starring Jack Lemmon, 'It Should Happen to You', and 'Phffft!'.
+Judy was now one of Hollywood's top stars and continued her successes with 'The Marrying Kind' in 1952.
+After a break to give birth to her son, she made two outstanding films which came out in 1954, both co-starring Jack Lemmon, 'It Should Happen to You', and 'Phffft!'.

 In 1960 Judy was cast in 'Laurette', a play based on the life of the actress Laurette Taylor.
 After some out of town tryouts Judy became ill and the show closed without opening on Broadway.
 Judy had a benign tumor removed from her throat and was also diagnosed with breast cancer.
 She had a successful mastectomy on her left breast and returned to work.